 There are really two different worlds you need to understand when thinking about living and teaching in Alaska: urban and rural.
-The differences are startling.
+The differences are striking.

 Living or working in the urban areas of Alaska is much like anywhere else in the Lower 48 – but with better scenery and fishing!
 Urban in Alaska isn't "urban" like major cities in the Lower 48, either.
-Even Anchorage, Alaska's largest urban area, would just be a small city in comparison with most you've been to.
-Juneau would be considered a small town.
+Even Anchorage, Alaska's largest urban area, would just be a small city in comparison with most cities you've been to in your experiences in most US states.
+Juneau, in fact, would be considered a small town.

 Sure, you may have to plug your engine block heater in up in Fairbanks to keep the car from locking up in winter, and you have to learn to drive on snow-covered roads.
 But, you still perform most of your day-to-day tasks the same way as you always have.